zeekhoo-okta/generator-okta-oidc-apigee/README.md

-This is a heavily modified version of the Apigee [oauth2 sample](https://github.com/apigee/api-platform-samples/tree/master/sample-proxies/oauth-advanced). by replacing the sample Node.js login-app with Okta.
-At a high level, Apigee is still the OAuth2 Authorization Server, but at the same time it is the OpenID Connect Client that authenticates with Okta.
-By delegating Auth to Okta, you gain all the benefits of a fully featured Identity Mangement System.
+This is a heavily modified version of Apigee's [oauth andvanced sample](https://github.com/apigee/api-platform-samples/tree/master/sample-proxies/oauth-advanced) by "replacing" the sample Node.js login-app contained in the sample with Okta.
+Apigee is still the OAuth2 Authorization Server, but at a high level, it has also become an "OpenID Connect Client," which authenticates to Okta, the "IdP.""
+By delegating Authentication to Okta, you gain all the benefits of an enterprise-solution grade, secure and fully featured Identity Mangement System.
 Just some of the things you can do with Okta include:
 * Add Social Auth capabilities to your application
-* Seampless connect to an external IdP
+* Seamlessly connect to an 3rd party SAML and OpenID Connect IdPs
 * Provide MFA
-* Log all events
+* Logging of all events
 ...All without writing a single line of code.

 Below is a diagram describing the modified flow: